Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Background

 \subsection{Datasets}

 Tab.~\ref{tab:datasets} is a brief summary of released MVS datasets.
 Note that for MVS training, depth is required while evaluation is based on point clouds.
 Surface reconstruction is required to render depth maps from point clouds and depth fusion is required to evaluate reconstruction quality.
-Besides, if a dataset does not consist of ground truth camera calibration or uses an open-source software to obtain ground truth calibration, then it might not be suitable for training since plane sweep is sensitive to noises.
+Besides, if a dataset does not consist of ground truth camera calibration or uses an open-source software to obtain ground truth calibration, then it might not be suitable for training since plane sweep is sensitive to noises in camera calibration.

-\paragraph{DTU} DTU dataset~\cite{aanaes2016large} is an indoor MVS dataset collected under well-controlled laboratory conditions with fixed camera trajectory.
-It contains 128 scans with 49 views under 7 different lighting conditions and is split into 79 training scans, 18 validation scan and 22 evaluation scans.
+\paragraph{DTU} DTU dataset~\cite{aanaes2016large} is an indoor MVS dataset collected under well-controlled laboratory conditions with accurate camera trajectory.
+It contains 128 scans with 49 views under 7 different lighting conditions and is split into 79 training scans, 18 validation scans and 22 evaluation scans.
 By setting each image as reference, there are 27097 training samples in total.
-DTU dataset provides ground truth point clouds, rather than depth maps officially, which means surface reconstruction is required to generate mesh models and render depth maps.
+DTU dataset officially provides ground truth point clouds, rather than depth maps, which means surface reconstruction is required to generate mesh models and render depth maps.
 Normally, screened Poisson surface reconstruction algorithm~\cite{kazhdan2013screened} is adopted.

 \paragraph{Tanks and Temples} Tanks and Temples~\cite{knapitsch2017tanks} is a large-scale online benchmark captured in more complex real indoor and outdoor scenarios.
 It contains an intermediate set and an advanced set.
 Different scenes have different scales, surface reflection and exposure conditions.
 Evaluation of Tanks and Temples is done online by uploading reconstructed points to its official website.
 Note that Tanks and Temples does not provide ground truth camera parameters.
-Tanks and Temple provides a training set with ground truth point clouds, which is usually used as local off-line validation due to lack of reliable camera parameters.
+A training set with ground truth point clouds is available, which is usually used for local off-line validation.

 \paragraph{ETH3D} ETH3D~\cite{schops2017multi} is a comprehensive benchmark for both SLAM and stereo tasks.
 Considering MVS, it contains 25 high-resolution scenes and 10 low-resolution scenes.
 ETH3D is widely acknowledged as the most difficult MVS task since it contains many low-textured regions such as white walls and reflective floor.
 Traditional MVS methods based on broadcasting valid depth values perform better in this case.